switchupcb/copygen/examples/program/README.md

 ### Generator

+The generator package exports three methods of code generation by default.
 The easiest way to customize the generator is by using [templates](../../README.md#templates).
+For more information, read the [documentation](https://pkg.go.dev/github.com/switchupcb/copygen/cli/generator#section-documentation).

 ## Debug